 The founder of Worlds Top Exports –an educational portal designed to share key business metrics and insights that empowers researchers to monitor the pulse of global trade.

-Mass production also requires formal trade documentation signed by both the client and supplier before actual work is scheduled.
-A clear and thorough legal contract should define precisely what acceptable product deliverables are, the required delivery dates, quality control testing, and financial penalties plus any other recourses for failing to live up to contract provisions.
+Mass production requires formal trade documentation signed by both parties before work begins.
+A clear contract should define deliverables, delivery dates, quality control, and financial penalties for non-compliance.

 Kseniya Pinkova